-Whether you’re just curious about an old fashioned Halloween or actually wanting to host a throwback event of your own, check out how our great-great-, etc. grandparents might have celebrated the occasion once upon a time.
+Whether you’re just curious about how they celebrated the holiday back in the day, or actually want to host a throwback event of your own, check out how our great-great-, etc. grandparents might have celebrated the occasion once upon a time.

 Down from centuries comes the feast on the eve of All Saints Day, and despite the fact that the celebration has changed considerably from the first plans, there is a clinging to custom that speaks much for tradition and what it means to us.

 Humanity loves a holiday, and as the season approaches, Jack-o’-lanterns loom up at us, the vendors of nuts cry their wares and the small boys scare their little sisters awfully.

 Are you ready for an old fashioned Halloween?
 Or haven’t you given the matter a thought?
 You need not have a nerve-racking party; a little family celebration will do.
 At any rate, do not neglect to prepare this year.
 It will make one day a little different from the others in the week.
 It is worthwhile.

 Cut off the top, and after drawing the eyes, nose and mouth on the outer surface, cut with a sharp knife.
 Fasten a candle inside by piercing the bottom with a fine steel nail, on which the wax candle will stand firmly.

 Now decorate the center of the table with autumn leaves, chestnut burs or paper flowers.
 Pile your fruit at the base of Jack and give him a plume and, incidentally, a modish, rakish air.

 An old fashioned Halloween card

 At each plate, you must have a place card.
 There are hand-painted ones that speak for themselves, so well do they give the spirit of the day.
 A variety is here, and great fun is the result of different ones for each guest.